Crinum asiaticum: Description

 Crinum asiaticum is a perennial herb that typically grows up to 1.2 m tall.
 It has a leaf base.
 Its pseudobulb is spherical.
 The upper part of the bulb is cylindrical.
-The base is laterally branched, with a diameter of about 6–15 cm.
+The base is laterally branched, with a diameter of about 6-15 cm.
 Its leaves are lanceolate, margin undulate, apically acuminate.
 They feature 1 sharp point and are dark green, growing up to 1 m long.
-Their width is 7–12 cm or wider and they number 20-30.
+Their width is 7-12 cm or wider and they number 20–30.
 The inflorescence is an umbel with 10-24 flowers, six petaloid tepals, and aromatic.
 The flower stem is erect, as long as the leaf, and solid.
-The spathe is lanceolate, membranous, and 6–10 cm.
-The bractlet liner is 3–7 cm.
-Its perianth tube is slender and straight, green white, 7–10 cm, diameter 1.5–2 mm.
-The corolla is spider-like shaped, white, linear, revolute, attenuate, 4.5–9 cm long, and 6–9 mm wide.
+The spathe is lanceolate, membranous, and 6-10 cm.
+The bractlet liner is 3-7 cm.
+Its perianth tube is slender and straight, green white, 7-10 cm, diameter 1.5–2 mm.
+The corolla is spider-like shaped, white, linear, revolute, attenuate, 4.5-9 cm long, and 6–9 mm wide.
 The corolla is 6-lobed.
-The pedicel is ca 0.5-2.5 cm long.
+The pedicel is ca. 0.5-2.5 cm long.
 It has 6 reddish stamens.
-The filaments are 4–5 cm long.
+The filaments are 4-5 cm long.
 The anthers are liner, attenuate, ca. 1.5 cm long or more.
 The ovary is fusiform, and up to 2 cm long.
-The fruit is an oblate capsule, green, and 3–5 cm in diameter.
+The fruit is an oblate capsule, green, and 3-5 cm in diameter.
 The seeds are large, and the exotesta is spongy.

-The Queen Emma lily, a giant subspecies (Crinum asiaticum subsp. asiaticum) has flowers up to 30 cm diameter) which are a deeper shade of pink, and borne on a plant up to 2 m height.
+Infraspecies

+Four varieties are accepted by Plants of the World Online as of April 2026: